-M55 Fitness Training
+M55 Fitness Training 1/2 credit

 This class will focus on total body conditioning and fitness workouts.
 Students will be running off campus multiple days a week in all weather conditions.
 Participants are graded on effort not ability as they will be training for a road race at the end of the marking period.